1954 Pacific typhoon season: Typhoon Grace

 Typhoon Grace struck the Southern Japanese islands of Kyūshū and Shikoku as well as Okinawa.
 28 people were killed and 33 were missing.

 Typhoon Helen

 Helen approached Japan as a tropical storm but didn't make landfall.

-Typhoon Ida
+Super Typhoon Ida

 Ida was the strongest storm of 1954, and made landfall in China.
 At least 884 were killed.
 Ida caused maximum storm surge of 1.68 metre at North Point/Quarry Bay when passing by Hong Kong.

 Tropical Storm 07W

 07W hit Shanghai, China as a tropical depression.